btcven/locha/documentation/en/Chapter_7.md

 - They offer partial support for multi-thread.

-- Contiki-ng uses a language similar to C, but can´t use certain keywords.
+- Contiki-ng uses a language similar to C, but it can´t use certain keywords.

 - TinyOS is written in a language called NesC, which is similar but not compatible with C.